melisgl/journal/README.md

 In a real application, external events often involve unreliable or high-latency communication.
 In the above example, block `B` signals an error, say, to simulate some kind of network condition.
-Now a new journal *for replay* is created and initialized with the saved events and the whole process is restarted.
+Now, a new journal *for replay* is created and initialized with the saved events, and the whole process is restarted.

 ```
 (defun run-with-db ()